-- a.
-I.T. purchases, deploys, and maintains all computer hardware and software. - b.
-I.T. will investigate and endeavor to correct or eliminate network problems and threats, which include, but are not limited to (1) complete loss of Internet connectivity, (2) slow or otherwise impaired Internet connectivity, (3) virus propagation, and (4) malicious or inadvertently destructive computing activity.
-I.T. reserves the right to deny network access to individuals or to all residents collectively whenever I.T. believes circumstances may warrant such action.
-In such an event, I.T. will endeavor to restore network access to students individually or collectively once it is judged safe and advisable to do so. - c.
-I.T. will contact service providers and monitor repair efforts in situations where Internet connectivity failures appear to have causes external to the school's networks and network devices. - d.
+I.T. purchases, deploys, and maintains all computer hardware, software, and network infrastructure.

+I.T. will investigate and endeavor to correct or eliminate network problems and threats, which include, but are not limited to (1) complete loss of Internet connectivity, (2) excessively slow or otherwise impaired Internet connectivity, (3) virus propagation, and (4) malicious or inadvertently destructive computing activity.
+I.T. reserves the right to deny network access to any individual or to all users collectively whenever I.T. believes circumstances may warrant such action.
+In such an event, I.T. will endeavor to restore network access to students individually or collectively once it is judged safe and advisable to do so.

+I.T. will contact service providers and monitor repair efforts in situations where Internet connectivity failures appear to have causes external to the school's networks and network devices.

 I.T. addresses Andersen Hall residents' questions about Internet connectivity and connection problems and describes in written form the hardware, software, and steps necessary to prepare residents' personal computers for connection to the network.
-These steps, as well as recommended service and supply vendors, are given in the I.T. document, "Residence Hall Ethernet and Wireless Network Access Configuration Guide." - e.

 During business hours, I.T. staff, if available, may provide on-demand instructions and advice to students concerning the school's technology Resources.